roman-milk/roman-milk.github.io/yoga.md

  'Bugger!'
 He thought, 'I'll have to get them out of here and lose them in town.'
 "Don't you worry I'll soon down a few."

  Lorain screwed up her eyes in panic.
 One rampant young man was enough.
 If those drunken fools sniffed her out: what then?
 She dare not think what might happen.
 Crushed behind the sofa it was impossible to move let alone escape from the knot her body was in.
 What ever happened to her was in the hands of Peter.
 'Damn those hands!
 Those wonderful hands.'
 She thought.
 Their raucous laughter sounded loud and close leaving her feeling frightened and vulnerable.
 She lay squashed in a ball trying to hold her breath, not daring to make a sound.
-Report_Story #1